lganel/SVScore/README.md

 * [tabix](https://github.com/samtools/htslib)

 * Your favorite hg19/GRCh37-based, tab-delimited, exon- and gene-describing BED files (optional).
-If not supplied, svscore.pl will automatically download them (functionality courtesy of Colby Chiang).
+If not supplied, svscore.pl will automatically download RefSeq annotations (functionality courtesy of Colby Chiang).

   * If using your own exon file, you must use -n to specify which column contains the desired annotation (typically gene symbol or gene name).